abhilashAntony/server-controll-accordion/README.md

 ## Introduction

 An updated version of the previously submitted server-control demo app.
 The current version now includes angular material components.
+The control panel is displayed using Material Expansion Panel, inside an accordion element.
+This allows for numerous dynamically rendered elements to occupy the viewport.

 ## Installation